Suicide Club (film): Plot

 Kiyoko is captured by a group led by a man named Genesis, whose hideout is a small subterranean bowling alley, where he resides with four glam-rock cohorts.
-During her capture, Genesis performs a song while a girl in a white sack is brutally raped and killed right in front of them.
-Kiyoko e-mails the authorities information about Genesis.
-On May 31, the police arrest Genesis, and it is assumed the leader of the "Suicide Club" has been caught.
+Genesis performs a song while a girl in a white sack is brutally raped and killed right in front of Kiyoko.
+Kiyoko contacts authorities with information about Genesis.
+On May 31, the police arrest Genesis, whom they assume to be the leader of the "Suicide Club".

-On June 1, Mitsuko goes to her boyfriend's home to return his helmet, where she notices pop group Dessert's posters on the wall and recognizes a pattern on the fingers of the group that corresponds to the letters on a telephone keypad spelling out the word "suicide".
-The boy from earlier calls to tell her there is no "Suicide Club" and invites her to a secret concert.
+On June 1, Mitsuko goes to Masa's home to return his helmet.
+She observes posters of pop group Dessert on the wall and notices a pattern on the fingers of the group that corresponds to the letters on a telephone keypad spelling out the word "suicide".
+The boy from earlier calls to inform her that there is no "Suicide Club" and invite her to a secret concert.

-On June 2, Mitsuko sneaks into the backstage area and sees a group of children in the audience, who ask her questions.
-Mitsuko impresses the children so they take her to a room where a strip from her skin is shaved off; it is the spot where the butterfly tattoo was.
+On June 2, at the concert, Mitsuko sneaks into the backstage area and sees a group of young children in the audience.
+They ask her if she is connected to herself.
+When she asserts that she is, they cheer before leading her into a room and cutting the butterfly tattoo out of her skin.

-A new roll of skin ends up with the police, and detective Shibusawa recognizes the strip as the one with Mitsuko's tattoo.
-That evening, he sees Mitsuko at the train station and grabs her hand but she pulls away.
-She stares at Shibusawa as the train pulls into the station, and again after boarding the train.
-As the train pulls out, the ending credits begins, in which Dessert announces their disbandment and offer appreciation toward their fans' support, before performing their final song, "Live as You Please".
+A new roll of skin ends up with the police; Shibusawa recognizes Mitsuko's tattoo.
+That evening, he sees Mitsuko at the train station and grabs her hand, but she pulls away.
+She boards the train and stares at Shibusawa as it departs the station.

+Dessert later announces their disbandment and offers gratitude for their fans' support before performing their final song, "Live as You Please".